quangvantiepp/learn_frontend/english-opic/my-script.md

 ### 1.1 What kinds of music do you listen to?
 Who are some of your favorite musicians or composers?

-I listen to many kinds of music depending on my mood or activity.
+I listen to many kinds of music.
+Depending on my mood or activity.
 Sometimes I like to listen to pop music because it is fun and makes me happy.
 I also enjoy listening to EDM music when I need more energy to exercise.
-On quite days, I prefer listening to classical or country music because it is relaxing.
+When I miss my family or my hometown, I prefer listening to classical or country music because it is relaxing.
 Some of my favorite musicians are very popular.
-I really like Taylor Swift because her songs are catchy and tell good stories.
+I really like Taylor Swift because she is so beautifull, her songs are catchy and tell good stories.
 Another musician I like is Ed Sheeran.
 His music is very emotional, and he is a great singer.
-Music is an important part of my life, It helps me relax, and feel happy, Each artist and kind of music brings to me different emotions and memories.
+Each artist and kind of music brings to me different emotions and memories.

 ### 1.2 When and where do you usually go to listen to music?
 Do you listen to the radio?
-Do you go to converts?
+Do you go to concerts?
 Tell me about the different ways you enjoy music.

 I usually listen to music at different times and places.
 In the morning, I like to play music while I get ready for the day.
 It helps me wake up and feel good.
 I also listen to music on my way to work.
 It makes my travel time more enjoyable.